dev-cafe/blog/_posts/2017-04-27-peer-reviewed-installations.md

 To avoid this, the entire team needs to agree on standards and these standards need to be documented, communicated to all staff, read, understood, and remembered.
-This requires discipline and discipline is hard to keep up on a very complex environment when constantly context switching between tasks and projects.
+This requires discipline and discipline is hard to keep up on a very complex environment.
 In short, it is not too difficult to break things with best intentions and so things do break.